orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 - [ ] What can be (partially) compiled to what using what?
 (Natively supported vs finding (accidental) symmetries to allow for compilation)
 	- [ ] Apply this question again by loosely changing constraints?
 - [ ] Compiled grammar vs analysis of runtimes?
-- [ ] *Just exclude the ones without open licenses. ; or if the project is big enough might as well contact all of*
+- [ ] *Just exclude the ones without open licenses. ; or if the project is big enough might as well contact all of them to lift the licenses*
 ### Some other ways of possibly extending this list (non-completed tangents):

 - [ ] Is there someone who has compiled something like this yet?